dsrodriguezl/learning_tidymodels/reports/reports_README.md

+---
-# README for reports folder
+title: "README for reports folder"
+output: github_document
+---

 This folder stores the RMD files (and their knitted output files) that document the analysis or report on results

 ## Report files list and description